jfischoff/jfischoff.github.io/data/blog/hardest-wont-fix.md

 This when I noticed the following sequence:

 ```
-tester:w sock_def_readable tid 5902 port 2222
+tester:w sock_def_readable enter tid 5902 port 2222
 tester:w sock_def_readable exit tid 5902
 tester:w sys_enter_recvfrom tid 5902 fd 13
 tester:w sys_exit_recvfrom tid 5902 message C\x00\x00\x00\x0bNOTIFY\x00A\x00\x00\x00\x14\x00\x00\x17 channel\x00hi!\x00Z\x00\x00\x00\x05I ret 39
-kprobe:ep_send_events_proc tid 5900
+tester:w kprobe:ep_send_events_proc tid 5900
 tester:w kprobe:ep_item_poll.isra.0 tid 5900
 tester:w kretprobe:ep_item_poll.isra.0 tid 5900
-kretprobe:ep_send_events_proc tid 5900
+tester:w kretprobe:ep_send_events_proc tid 5900
 ```

 > Notice the funny name for the kprobe `ep_item_poll.isra.0`.
 I don't know what this is about but a technique to discover what name I should use for some kernel functions that at first fail is to use a wildcard.
 So I used the probe name `ep_item_pol*`.
 Now that I know the name I can just use `ep_item_poll.isra.0`

 When the test would pass the sequeuence was similar but would end with `epoll_wait` returning.

-Looking at the code (TODO) add a link it seemed like the `epoll_wait` thread woke up and check to see what the events were and then went back to sleep.
+[Looking at the code](https://github.com/torvalds/linux/blob/65759097d804d2a9ad2b687db436319704ba7019/fs/eventpoll.c#L1944) it seemed like the `epoll_wait` thread woke up and check to see what the events were and then went back to sleep.

-What can clear out events.
+What can clear out events?
 Closing a file descriptor could.

-I traced out `closes`.
+I traced out [`close`](https://linux.die.net/man/2/close).
 Nothing out of the ordinary.

 Then I noticed the difference between success and failure was when the `recvfrom` occured.
 If the sequeunce went